-IMPERIAL Couch Grass, cut small .
+Couch Grass, cut small .
 20 ounces .
-1000 grammes Alcohol (90 per cent.) of each a sufficient quantity Distilled Water, boiling
+1000 grammes Alcohol (90 per cent.)
+Distilled Water, boiling) of each a sufficient quantity

-Digest the Couch Grass with one hundred fluid ounces (or five litres) of the boiling Distilled Water for six hours; strain; repeat the operation twice; mix the three successive infusions and evaporate to fifteen fluid ounces (or seven hundred and fifty cubic centimetres); add five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; let the mixture stand for twenty-four hours; filter; to the filtrate add enough of the Alcohol to produce one pint (or one thousand cubic centimetres) of the Liquid Extract.
+Digest the Couch Grass with one hundred fluid ounces (or five litres) of the boiling Distilled Water for six hours; strain; repeat the operation twice; mix the three successive infusions and evaporate to fifteen fluid ounces (or seven hundred and fifty cubic centimetres); add five fluid ounces (or two hundred and fifty cubic centimetres) of the Alcohol; t the mixture stand for twenty-four hours; filter; to the description of the second of t the state of the Atlanta of the Alexand Parish State S sminim for or Oli-